delivery rider ebike restrictions in boston

 What the City Has Tried Already

 Earlier this year, Boston passed an ordinance requiring delivery companies to get permits, share safety data, and explore liability insurance for drivers.
-But enforcement has remained a big challenge.
+But enforcement has remained a major challenge.

-Flynn says police don’t have the staff to chase down hundreds of mopeds every day.
+Flynn says police don’t have the staffing resources needed to track down hundreds of violations every day.

 Data That Adds to the Picture

-• Residents made 105 complaints through the city’s 311 system about reckless delivery riders.
+• 105 complaints were filed through Boston’s 311 system about reckless delivery riders

-• A city crash study showed that adding separated bike lanes reduced pedestrian crashes by 68% and bike crashes by 57% where installed.
+• A city crash study found that separated bike lanes reduced pedestrian crashes by 68% and bike crashes by 57% where installed

-• At the same time, Boston has piloted cargo e-bikes for deliveries.
-Over 18 months, these bikes made 18,375 deliveries while cutting thousands of kilograms of CO₂ emissions.
+At the same time, Boston has experimented with alternatives.
+The city piloted cargo e-bikes for deliveries, completing 18,375 deliveries over 18 months while reducing thousands of kilograms of carbon emissions.

 How We Got Here